anoma/namada/documentation/specs/src/masp/ledger-integration.md

 Anoma nodes provide interfaces that allow Anoma clients to query for specific pinned transactions, transactions accepted into the shielded pool, and allowed conversions between various asset types.
 Below we describe the ABCI paths and the encodings of the responses to each type of query.

 ## Shielded Transfer Query
 In order to determine shielded balances belonging to particular keys or spend one's balance, it is necessary to download the transactions that transferred the assets to you.
-To this end, the nth transaction in the shielded pool can be obtained by getting the value at the storage path `<MASP address>/tx-<n>`.
+To this end, the nth transaction in the shielded pool can be obtained by getting the value at the storage path `<MASP-address>/tx-<n>`.
 Note that indexing is 0-based.
 This will return a quadruple of the type below:

 ```
 (